 Available transfer formats include everything from VHS to Betamax, and most services will allow you to transfer up to two tapes to a single DVD before charging you extra.
 Alternatively, there are a couple of great websites that offer the same service for a more affordable price if you feel comfortable shipping the VHS tapes yourself.

-Other companies, such as Legacy Box, offer similar services.
+Companies like Legacy Box offer similar services.
 Simply mail your VHS tapes in, and they’ll provide you with DVDs, downloadable digital files, or a thumb drive filled with all of your memories, plus the original tapes in return.
+Prices start at $59, which includes conversion of two tapes.

 Using a VHS-DVD combo or separate VCR and DVD burner

 You can also buy the items you’ll need piecemeal.
 If you don’t already have a VCR, you might be able to find one online for around $70 to 100, but again, it’s not the easiest task.
-Again, you can try looking on Amazon (most options there will be secondhand), but you may need to resort to eBay or even your local Craigslist, though we recommend caution if you go those routes — always make sure your eBay seller has high review scores, etc. Then you’ll need a stand-alone DVD recorder, which can also be a challenge to find these days.
+You can try looking on Amazon (most options there will be secondhand), but you may need to resort to eBay or even your local Craigslist, though we recommend caution if you go those routes — always make sure your eBay seller has high review scores before proceeding.
+Then you’ll need a stand-alone DVD recorder, which can also be a challenge to find these days.
 Securing one will likely require the same methods outlined above.

-Once you’ve got the goods, you can hook up the DVD player to the VCR by plugging an RCA-to-HDMI cable to connect the two.
-This is essentially the same process you’ll need to use with an older video camera that uses tapes — simply connect the camera’s output to the DVD recorder via the RCA cable or, if necessary, the RCA-to-HDMI cable we just mentioned.
-With a combo player, of course, the process is simpler.from the VCR’s RCA output to the DVD player’s RCA input.
-On some models, you might need an
+Once you’ve got the goods, you can hook up the DVD player to the VCR by plugging anfrom the VCR’s RCA output to the DVD player’s RCA input.
+On some models, you might need an to connect the two.
+This is essentially the same process you’ll need to use with an older video camera that uses tapes — simply connect the camera’s output to the DVD recorder via the RCA cable or, if necessary, the RCA-to-HDMI converter we just mentioned.
+With a combo player, of course, the process is simpler.

 Next is the transfer process.
 Pop a tape into the VCR and a blankor (some units only accept one of these formats, so double-check that) into the DVD player, then begin the transfer process.
 The method differs between models, but it should be relatively straightforward.
 You may need to follow the manufacturer’s instructions, but most manuals can be found through a Google search if your components didn’t come with them.

 Pro tip: It’s always smart to clean your equipment and the tapes you’ll be transferring.
 The efficacy of different cleaning methods is a point of contention, but the simplest way is to open the cassette encasing and carefully remove any visible dust or dirt using a soft cloth or cotton swab.
-You might also consider cleaning your VCR’s heads by using a VHS head cleaner.
+You might also consider cleaning your VCR’s heads by using a.

 Transferring to DVD, Blu-ray, or digital file on Windows and Mac